 24. Case Management Nurse

-A case management nurse works with patients who need ongoing medical treatment, such as older adults, people with cancer, and patients with other chronic diseases.
+A case management nurse or long term care nurse works with patients who need ongoing medical treatment, such as older adults, people with cancer, and patients with other chronic diseases.
 They oversee long-term care plans and often develop close working relationships with their patients.
 Most case management nurses hold a BSN; however, some hold an MSN degree.

 25. Dermatology Nurse